Tomato Canning Recipes15. July 2020

 You'll be surprised how much tomato powder you end up with by just drying the skins.
 Next time you skin tomatoes, save them and add to your dehydrator or oven.
 Once dried, just grind them up into powder and store in a jar.
+I use my coffee grinder to quickly pulverize the dried skins.
 You can easily incorporate tomato powder in many recipes.
 And you'll totally be tickled that you used every part of your 'mater for edible food stuffs!
 Woot!!

 Sign up for our newsletter to get more gardening tips, recipes, product updates, & a 10% off coupon on your first order of canning labels in our shop.